Skip to content

 );

 // 2.
-Apply IBL to View (Lighting effect)
+Apply IBL to the View (Lighting effect)

 view.ibl = ibl;

 // 3.
-Apply SkyBox to View (Visual background)
+Apply a SkyBox to the View (Visual background)

-The example below shows the result of simultaneously creating IBL and Skybox from an HDR source.
-Right now it just looks like a 360-degree background, but this space is already filled with physically accurate light data.
+The example below shows the result of creating both IBL and a SkyBox from an HDR source.
+Currently, it just looks like a 360-degree background, but this space is already filled with physically accurate light data.

 4. True Value: Synergy with GLTF

-Simply looking at the background (Skybox) may not seem to make much difference.
-But the true value of this environmental setup is revealed when loading GLTF models, which will be covered in the next chapter.
+Simply looking at the background (SkyBox) may not seem to make a significant difference.
+However, the true value of this environmental setup is revealed when loading GLTF models, which will be covered in the next chapter.

 Detailed models created externally mostly use PBR (Physically Based Rendering) materials.
-IBL provides these models with realistic reflection data and soft environment light, allowing the models to implement photorealistic textures as if they were actually present in that space.
+IBL provides these models with realistic reflection data and soft environment light, allowing them to achieve photorealistic textures as if they were actually present in that space.

 Next Steps

-Based on the objects and environment settings learned so far, let's learn more deeply how to load and control models in actual projects.
+Based on the objects and environment settings learned so far, let's explore more deeply how to load and control models in actual projects.